ru22-14/beauty-boutique/README.md

 ### Error Page

-Custom Error Page was created to make it convinient to the user and ensure an appropriate link back to the main site to guide users who come across these messages.
+Custom Error Page was created to make it convenient for the user and ensure an appropriate link back to the main site to guide users who come across these messages.

 <img src="static/media/error-page.jpg" width="80%" align = "center"> <br>

 [Back to Top](#table-of-contents)
 ## Features to be Implemented

-In the Future i want to implement an Out of stock functionality which will inform the customer if a product is out of stock.
+In the future i want to implement an out of stock functionality which will inform the customer if a product is out of stock.
 I tried to implement it in this Project.
-At the moment it works only for a product which is in stock but the Out of Stock functionality isn't complete yet.
+At the moment it works only for a product which is in stock but the out of stock functionality is partially implemented.

 # Testing

 The testing documentation is provided in [TESTING.md](TESTING.md)
 # Web Marketing

-The purpose of this site is a B2C relationship and it's main goal is to provide the oppurtunity to the Women especially those who have busy schedules and does'nt have enough time to go store to store to buy Beauty Products.
+The purpose of this site is a B2C relationship and it's main goal is to provide the oppurtunity to those Women especially who have busy schedules and do not have enough time to go store to store to buy beauty products.
 Web marketing is the process of marketing, and it's a cost-effective way to reach people who are interested.

 ## SEO